osg-htc/docs/docs/other/install-voms.md

 Advertise your VOMS server
 ===============================

-A working VOMS server can be contacted to sign certificates extensions (e.g., by `voms-proxy-init`) or to verify VO memberships (e.g., by <a href="/bin/view/Documentation/GlossaryG#DefsGridUserManagementSystem" class="twikiAnchorLink">GUMS</a>) only if it is on the list of valid VOMS servers (`/etc/vomses`) and if there is an LSC file for that VO.
+A working VOMS server can be contacted to sign certificates extensions (e.g., by `voms-proxy-init`) or to verify VO memberships only if it is on the list of valid VOMS servers (`/etc/vomses`) and if there is an LSC file for that VO.
 Some grid services (glite-FTS and glite-WMS) even require a copy of the VOMS server certificate.

 The file `/etc/vomses` contains a list of VOs and their VOMS servers.
 A VOMS server may appear on multiple lines if it is serving multiple VOs on different ports.
 All lines contain: